jpwerka/web-backend-api/web-backend-api/README.md

 });
 ```

-_**Note:** To view all possible configurations for a collection see all methods in: [IBackendService](https://github.com/jpwerka/web-backend-api/blob/master/web-backend-api/src/lib/interfaces/backend.interface.ts)_
+_**Note:** To view all possible configurations for a collection see all methods in: [IBackendService](https://github.com/jpwerka/web-backend-api/blob/master/web-backend-api/src/lib/interfaces/backend.interface.ts)\
+To view a sample project that use the lib, see: [Web Backend API Sample](https://github.com/jpwerka/web-backend-api)_

 To start and load all data to simulate backend is necessary create a different main entry file.
 In this sample use a main-mem.ts

 ```typescript
 import { enableProdMode } from '@angular/core';